Privacy Policy

 Some of these details must be entered by QTC on the Register of Inscribed Stock.
 A holder of Queensland Bonds is entitled to inspect their own ledger in the Register by paying the prescribed fee.
 QTC presently outsources the maintenance of the Register to MUFG Corporate Markets.
 QTC may disclose details of investments to the Department of Home Affairs where an investment in Queensland Bonds has been made to satisfy designated investment requirements for the purposes of migration applications made to the Department.

-QTC acts as the delegate of the Registrar under the FI Act.
-Its functions include the maintenance of the Register of Cooperative Housing Societies.
+QTC acts as the delegate of the Registrar under the FI Its functions include the maintenance of the Register of Cooperative Housing Societies.
 QTC may collect, keep and use information about members and directors of the Cooperative Housing Societies for the purposes of carrying out its prudential duties as delegate of the Registrar under the FI Act.
 Personal information kept may include:

 - names